 Cairo tourist sites to visit

 Egypt’s inspiring work to find and catalogue its treasures has become a mission that we in the West find mesmerizing.
-The Pyramids of Giza turned out to be somewhat different from what I expected.
+From the Valley of the Kings, the Sphinx and even natural wonders like the White Desert the Pyramids of Giza turned out to be somewhat different from what I expected.

 Giza lies at the feet of the Pyramids